glenjasper/remove-duplicates/README.md

 ======================
 [![License](https://poser.pugx.org/badges/poser/license.svg)](./LICENSE)

-Script that eliminates the redundancy of at least two .xlsx formatted files from [Scopus](https://www.scopus.com), [Web of Science](https://clarivate.com/webofsciencegroup/solutions/web-of-science), [PubMed](https://www.ncbi.nlm.nih.gov/pubmed) or [Dimensions](https://app.dimensions.ai).
+This script eliminates the duplicated records from formatted .xlsx files from [Scopus](https://www.scopus.com), [Web of Science](https://clarivate.com/webofsciencegroup/solutions/web-of-science), [PubMed](https://www.ncbi.nlm.nih.gov/pubmed) or [Dimensions](https://app.dimensions.ai).
+Is mandatory that there be at least 2 different files from 2 different databases.

 ## Table of content